 Control and regulation: The terms metabolic control and regulation are frequently used synonymously, but are distinguished in metabolic control analysis: 'We could understand the regulation as the mechanism that occurs when a system maintains some variable constant over time, in spite of fluctuations in external conditions (homeostasis of the internal state).
 On the other hand, metabolic control is the power to change the state of the metabolism in response to an external signal' (Fell 1997).
 Respiratory control may be induced by experimental control signals that exert an influence on: (1) ATP demand and ADP phosphorylation rate; (2) fuel substrate, pathway competition and oxygen availability, e.g., starvation and hypoxia; (3) the protonmotive force, redox states, flux-force relationships, coupling and efficiency; (4) Ca2+ and other ions including H+; (5) inhibitors, e.g., nitric oxide or intermediary metabolites, such as oxaloacetate.
 Mechanisms of respiratory control and regulation include adjustments of (1) mitochondrial enzyme activities and allosteric regulation by adenylates, phosphorylation of regulatory enzymes, (2) enzyme content, concentrations of cofactors and conserved moieties (such as adenylates, NAD+/NADH, coenzyme Q, cytochrome c); (3) metabolic channeling by supercomplexes; and (4) mitochondrial density (enzyme concentrations and membrane area) and morphology (cristae folding, fission and fusion).
-Evolutionary or acquired differences in the genetic basis of mitochondrial function (or dysfunction) between subjects and gene therapy; Age; Gender and hormone concentrations; Life style including exercise and nutrition; and Environmental including thermal, toxicological and pharmacological factors (EAGLE) exert an influence on all control mechanisms listed above (for reviews, see Brown 1992; Gnaiger 1993a, 2009; 2014; Morrow et al. 2017).
+Evolutionary or acquired differences in the genetic basis of mitochondrial function (or dysfunction) between subjects and gene therapy; Age; Gender and hormone concentrations; Life style including exercise and nutrition; and Environmental including thermal, toxicological and pharmacological factors (EAGLE) exert an influence on all control mechanisms listed above (for reviews, see Brown 1992; Gnaiger 1993a, 2009; 2014; Morrow et al. 2017; Paradies et al. 2014).

 Respiratory control and response: There is a difference between control by a fixed component of a metabolic system or module, e.g. ATP synthase, and the response to an experimental variable, e.g., fuel substrate or ADP.
-Whilst lack of control by a metabolic module, e.g. phosphorylation system, does mean that there will be no response to a variable activating it, e.g. [ADP], the reverse is not true; i.e., lack of response to [ADP] does not exclude the phosphorylation system having some degree of control.
+Whilst lack of control by a metabolic module, e.g. phosphorylation system, does mean that there will be no response to a variable activating it, e.g. [ADP], the reverse is not true; i.e., lack of response to [ADP] does not exclude the phosphorylation system from having some degree of control.
 The degree of control of a component of the OXPHOS system on an output variable of the system, such as oxygen flux, will in general be different from the degree of control on other outputs, such as phosphorylation flux, cytochrome redox states, protonmotive force, phosphorylation potential, proton leak flux (Table 1).
-As such, it is necessary to be specific about which output is being considered.
+As such, it is necessary to be specific as to which output is under consideration.
 Respiratory control is insufficiently specific in the context of specific interpretations (Fell 1997).

 2.2.
-Three coupling states of mitochondrial preparations and residual oxygen consumption preparation (Gnaiger 2009).
+Three coupling states of mitochondrial preparations and residual oxygen consumption

+To extend the classical nomenclature (Section 2.3) by a concept-driven terminology that incorporates explicit information on the nature of the respiratory states, the terminology must be general and not restricted to any particular experimental protocol or mitochondrial preparation (Gnaiger 2009).
 We focus primarily on the conceptual 'why', along with clarification of the experimental 'how'.

-To extend the classical nomenclature (Section 2.3) by a concept-driven terminology that incorporates explicit information on the nature of the respiratory states, the terminology must be general and not restricted to any particular experimental protocol or mitochondrial